BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Project Status

 **IMPORTANT!** BCM is brand new and unstable, only use testnet coins!
 Builds will be formally tagged once a stable proof-of-concept has been created.
-Currently, the default branch on github.com is `dev` which is the most up-to-date proof-of-concept version.
-Once a stable PoC has been created, changes will be pulled into the master branch which will represent the most up-to-date stable, and tested, version of BCM.
+The master branch represents the most up-to-date stable, and tested, version of BCM.

 Although the end-state of BCM is an operationally privacy-centric data center,